 Paying by monthly direct debit cuts bills by up to 6%.
 Sounds good, and it is!
 Yet direct debits are based on an estimate of your usage.
 If that's wrong, you can be overpaying month after month.

-This is a step-by-step guide, including template letters, to lower direct debits and get overpaid cash back.
+This is a step-by-step guide, including template letters, to lower your direct debits and get overpaid cash back.

 In This Guide